 Start by creating a library of unique, valuable, educational content that helps your ideal prospects answer their questions and solve their challenges throughout the buying process.
 You’ll need to decide which content options are best suited for each stage of your funnel.
 Some options include blog articles, e-books, case studies, white papers, videos, and webinars.
 Which ones you select will be based on which types your audience tends to prefer consuming.

 6. Create conversion points

-Next you need to provide interested parties with the opportunity to convert to leads and enter your sales funnel.
-This happen through an appropriate call-to-action on various pages of your website, depending on where the prospect is in their buying process.
+Next, you need to provide interested parties with the opportunity to convert to leads and enter your sales funnel.
+This happens through an appropriate call-to-action on various pages of your website, depending on where the prospect is in their buying process.
 You’ll want to create ones for each stage of your funnel to boost your overall conversion rates and gather more leads.

 7. Drive qualified traffic to your site

 Also called “demand generation,” you want to help qualified prospects find your site so you can add these leads to your sales funnel.
 Potential tactics to leverage here include SEO, social media, email marketing, trade shows, direct mail, PPC, and search advertising.
 Which options you select will vary based on what works best for your audience and budgetary considerations.

 Using marketing automation technologies will simplify and streamline your customer acquisition efforts while helping you stay on track.
 An email newsletter, or any other method of staying in touch with your leads until they’re ready to buy, will increase your customer acquisition results.